fsfe/reuse-docs/spec.md

   - `\` is an escape character.

-  - If the path does not contain directory separators (`/`), then any file in the REUSE.toml file's directory or subdirectories that matches the glob or file name is matched.

 - `precedence` (OPTIONAL), a literal string.
 It determines the order of precedence for Copyright and Licensing Information between the REUSE.toml file and Covered Files in the table, and between multiple REUSE.toml files if they